 BestParking: This is an excellent app for U.S. travelers who want to find the cheapest and most convenient parking areas to keep their cars.
 The app reviews garages, parking lots, and even decodes street parking signs to help you save money.
 Before arriving you will know hours of operation, if there is a valet service, contact information, and acceptable payment methods.
 Plus, their newest version also has a “mobile coupons” feature for New York City.

 Simply Declare: This is a company that has two app, the Simply Declare Travel App and the free version.
-They are only available for the iPhone at this time.
-The app allows yhou to add, update, and manage your declarable travel purchases.
+The app allows you to add, update, and manage your declarable travel purchases.

 Free WiFi: This is a website that lets you know about free WiFi at common locations such as companies like Panera Bread, Barnes & Noble, Starbucks, Krystal, FedEx Office and McDonald’s, hotels, motels, resorts, RV parks, campgrounds, and vacation rental locations, all which have multiple or single locations with Free Wi-Fi.
 You can use each company’s web site’s location search feature to find a location near you or where you’ll be traveling.